xtgg4310/AquaScan_Artifact/README.md

 # Mobicom2025 Artifact Evaluation: AquaScan: A Sonar-based Underwater Sensing System for Human Activity Monitoring

-## This repo contains the code, deployment instructions, Experiment instruction and detail usage of each function.
+## This repo contains the code, deployment instructions, Experiment instructions, and detail usage of each function.

-## Installation and Preparation for Artifact evaluation
+## Installation and Preparation for Artifact Evaluation

-### Hardware depandencies
+### Hardware dependencies

 Computing platform: A server with CPU and GPU.
-Our code is tested on a computer with 7950x3D CPU, 4090 24GB GPU and 64GB RAM.
+Our code is tested on a computer with a 7950x3D CPU, 4090 24GB GPU, and 64GB RAM.

 Sensor Node:
 * Control Unit: Raspberry Pi 4B model 8GB RAM